surveyjs/survey-creator/packages/survey-creator/README.md

 ## Dependencies

-Survey Creator depends on the following libaries:
+The Survey Creator depends on the following libraries:

 - [SurveyJS](http://surveyjs.io/Library/)
 - [Knockout](http://knockoutjs.com)

 Optionally, you can use [Bootstrap](http://getbootstrap.com), [Ace editor](https://ace.c9.io/), and [Select2](https://select2.org/).

-## Build Survey Creator from Sources
+## Build the Survey Creator from Sources

 If you want to build the library yourself, do the following: